nedron92/devcertkit/README.md

 # devcertkit

-Simple toolkit for generating internal SSL certificates and VPN infrastructure artifacts (OpenVPN) using your own private Certificate Authority (CA).
+devcertkit is a simple toolkit for generating internal SSL certificates and VPN infrastructure artifacts (OpenVPN) using your own private Certificate Authority (CA).

 **Note:** This toolkit is designed to simplify both SSL and VPN certificate/config management.
 While SSL is fully functional, VPN features are currently in development and will be implemented soon.